-Antino Cont Doutman Return Action Cost Partner Eco Soc /Env Total 2.11 Install new street lighting to enhance safety and security New street lighting is to be installed throughout Mogo, specifically in Charles Street car park, and along the main pedestrian and vehicle thoroughfares to enhance safety and security. \$ \$ \$ Funding: - Grants / Council Council \$ \$ \$ \$ ••• 7 Create an annual program that support the local celebrations and events Plan for and undertake yearly events such as festivals, community activities and markets.
+Action Cont Doutney Return Action Cost Partner Eco Soc /Env Total Install new street lighting to enhance safety and security New street lighting is to be installed throughout Mogo, specifically in Charles Street carpark, and along the main pedestrian and vehicle thoroughfares to enhance safety and security. \$ \$ \$ Funding: - Grants / Council Council \$ \$ \$ ••• 7 Create an annual program that supports local celebrations and events Plan for and undertake yearly events such as festivals, community activities and markets.
 Locations including Annett Street and Charles Street could be explored as well as the opportunity for night events in the longer term.
-Build on existing events such as Mogo Family Fun Day, etc. \$ \$ \$ Funding: - Grants / NGOs Private / business Community, government and Non-for-profits, chamber and market committee (\$) (\$) (\$) ••• 9 Explore opportunities for best practice sustainability initiatives Opportunities for sustainability initiatives should be explored, and may include the installation of EV charging stations, introduction of new shade structure, energy efficient agreements for private businesses, etc. § § Funding: - Grants - Private Investment Council Developers (\$) \$ 6 Provide educational opportunities to residents and businesses on sustainable rebuilding and improvement opportunities Council and developers should look to hold sessions for residents and businesses to further develop their knowledge of sustainable building practices.
+Build on existing events such as Mogo Family Fun Day, etc. \$ \$ \$ Funding: - Grants / NGOs Private / business Community, Government and Non-for-profits, Business Chamber \$ \$ \$ ••• 9 Explore opportunities for best practice sustainability initiatives Opportunities for sustainability initiatives should be explored, and may include the installation of EV charging stations, introduction of new shade structure, energy efficient agreements for private businesses, etc. § § Funding: - Grants - Private Investment Council Developers (\$) \$ ••• 6 Provide educational opportunities to residents and businesses on sustainable rebuilding and improvement opportunities Council and developers should look to hold sessions for residents and businesses to further develop their knowledge of sustainable building practices.
 Focus areas may be renewable energy, water recycling, composting, landscaping and recycled materials.
-This may also provide a platform for businesses and residents to share their ideas and current practices in this space. \$ Funding: - Grants - Private Investment Council Developers (\$ (\$ \$ © © ♡ 7 Investigate opportunities for sporting events at Mogo Recreation Park For example this may include a sporting event such as the Koori knockout, with temporary facilities brought in for the weekend. § § § Funding: - External grants Council (\$) \$ ••• 6 Capitalise on digital integration by adopting technology in all aspects of Mogo and promoting a digitally engaged Village Investigate ways the Village can incorporate digital technology.
-This may include smart data apps or QR codes linked to valuable information about the Village, community batteries / charging stations or on demand transport and shuttle services. § § § Funding: - Grants - Private Investment Business Chamber Private / business \$ \$ \$ ⊚ ⊙ ♡ 6
+This may also provide a platform for businesses and residents to share their ideas and current practices in this space. \$ \$ \$ Funding: - Grants - Private Investment Council Developers \$ \$ \$ 3 3 ♡ 7 Investigate opportunities for sporting events at Mogo Recreation Park For example this may include a sporting event such as the Koori knockout, with temporary facilities brought in for the weekend. § § § Funding: - External grants Council (\$) \$ ••• 6 Capitalise on digital integration by adopting technology in all aspects of Mogo and promoting a digitally engaged Village Investigate ways the Village can incorporate digital technology.
+This may include smart data apps or QR codes linked to valuable information about the Village, community batteries / § § § Funding: - Grants - Private Investment Business Chamber Private / business (\$) (\$) (\$) 3 ⊙ ♡ 6